 Instead of creating highly complex plans, keep your plans simple.
 Begin by identifying a clear directive that you then refine and simplify.
-Focus on the mission that your plan ins a part of.
-Explore different courses of action, gather information and utilize all available resources and assets.
-Communicate a core-understanding of a plan to everyone which allows for rapid adjustments, adaptations and modifications for when the situation you’re planning for changes.
-Keep the plan and relevant information simple, clear and concise.
+Focus on the mission that your plan is a part of.
+Explore different courses of action, gather information, and utilize all available resources and assets.
+Communicate a core-understanding of a plan to everyone which allows for rapid adjustments, adaptations, and modifications for when the situation you’re planning for changes.
+Keep the plan and relevant information simple, clear, and concise.
 The result should be a plan that is easily understood; it can be quickly adjusted and can be expanded later.

 9. Stay Focused on the Right Priority

-After planing, it’s important to remain focused on what matters.
+After planning, it’s important to remain focused on what matters.

 If you focus on distant goals that are only vaguely defined you’ll quickly lose motivation.
 Instead, focus on immediate goals that are attainable.
 If you focus all your efforts on reaching immediate goals, you’ll reach your distant goals eventually.
 Your goals should always be in alignment with one another.
 If they aren’t, aligning them should be your top priority.
 Connect what you do every day to your overarching goal and prioritize your efforts accordingly.

 10. Set High Standards

 Once a plan has been created, a high standard of consistent execution has to be achieved.
 This often requires behavior change.
 Behavior change requires a strong correlation between reward and punishment.
 We need to see the connection between actions and consequences to learn.
 If poor performance has no consequences, it becomes the new standard.
 In this regard, it’s not what you preach, but what you tolerate.